-Oktoberfest in the U.S. has become a major Fall attraction to experience and celebrate German tradition and culture.
+PROST!!
+Oktoberfest in the U.S. is one of the most popular experiences to celebrate German tradition and culture.
 But while cities and towns nationwide throw down the gauntlet to present a great venue of all things German, there’s a few standouts that reign as the best places to celebrate Oktoberfest in the U.S.!
-These incredible international-theme fairs bring out the best polka music and dance, a great tasting Bavarian foods and that almighty spotlight Oktoberfest beverage; lots and lots of BEER!
+These incredible international-theme fairs bring out the best polka music and dance, a great tasting Bavarian foods and that almighty spotlight Oktoberfest beverage; lots and lots of beer and brats!
+PROST!!

 This blog article contains affiliate links.
 We may receive a small commission at no extra cost to you.
 Full disclosure here.